vishaldhakad10/CamPhish/README.md

 </ul>

 # Installing and requirements
-<p>This tool require PHP for webserver, and wget for downloading dependencies.
+<p>This tool requires PHP for the web server and wget for downloading dependencies.
 First run following command on your terminal</p>

 ```
 apt-get -y install php wget unzip